 This chapter has been published in the book America to 1744.
 For ordering information please click here.

-Humans may have lived in the western hemisphere more than fifty thousand years ago as indicated by legends of ancient Lemuria or Mu.
+Humans may have lived in the western hemisphere more than fifty thousand years ago as indicated by legends of ancient Lemuria or Mu and Atlantis.
 A land bridge from Asia to North America was apparently used by migrating hunters between 40,000 and 8,000 BC.
 The oldest physical evidence by radiocarbon dating is from southern Chile about 33,000 years ago, though some archaeologists dispute this is human evidence.
 Generally accepted radiocarbon dating goes back about 19,000 years.
 Paleo-Indian hunting peoples pursued large game between 30,000 and 8,000 BC.
 Stone artifacts have been found from about 15,000 years ago.
 Stone spear points indicate that the Clovis people in the New Mexico area were hunting mammoths about 11,000 BC.
 About 9,000 BC as the glaciers were melting, the climate became warmer and drier.
 Mexica culture began developing about 7,000 BC.
 The Mexico area cultivated maize (corn) by 5,000 BC and beans by 4,000 BC.
 These and squash became the staple foods.
 Chili peppers and avocados were also domesticated.

 Another ancient culture developed between the Andes mountains and the Pacific coast in what is now Ecuador, Peru, and northern Chile.
 By 4000 BC settlers had established villages cultivating squash, gourds, kidney and lima beans, and cotton.
 Coincidental with similar activity in Egypt, pyramids were built between 2800 and 2600 BC by progressively filling in the lower rooms of the mounds.
 These pyramids indicate that there must have been a hierarchy of power, probably associated with religion, that could get workers to construct increasingly large public buildings.
 Irrigation must have been mastered to support communities in such arid country.
 About 2000 BC U-shaped buildings were built on top of the mounds at La Galgada.
 In the second millennium BC pottery became very refined, and intensive farming with corn (maize) developed with an improved variety used in the ninth century BC.
 Religion became even more important.
 Burials were deep in the ground with accompanying objects of art, and temples became larger.